OrionReed/orionreed.com/src/posts/qrtp.md

 **Errors:** You receive corrupted data (wrong bits) but don't know which bits are wrong <br/>
 **Erasures:** You know exactly which data is missing (dropped packets, missing chunks)

 This is where **fountain codes** (also known as _rateless erasure codes_) become invaluable.
 These erasure codes can generate unlimited encoded chunks from source chunks, where the original source can be recovered from any subset of chunks only slightly larger than the source size.
-Put simply: input $K$
-K chunks and get an infinite stream (a _fountain_) of new chunks where any $K\approx K$ chunks can reproduce the full message. [^2]
+Put simply: input $K$ chunks and get an infinite stream (a _fountain_) of new chunks where any $K\approx K$ encoded chunks can reproduce the original data. [^2]

 [^2]: The overhead for Luby Transforms is typically around 10% of $K$

 The only erasure code I knew of at the time was the [Luby Transform](https://en.wikipedia.org/wiki/Luby_transform_code) which is also among the simplest.
-During my research I discovered, unsurprisingly, that I was not the first to have this idea.
-I highly recommend [this post](https://divan.dev/posts/fountaincodes/) by Divan which takes a more in-depth look at using Luby Transform codes for QR code data transfer.
+During my research I also discovered, unsurprisingly, that I was not the first to have this idea.
+I highly recommend [this post](https://divan.dev/posts/fountaincodes/) by Divan which takes a more in-depth look at using Luby Transform codes for QR code data transfer in Go.

 <md-group>
   <md-luby-transform>